 Rapid Access Clinics (RAC)

-Calgary’s Prostate Cancer Centre hosts a variety of sessions providing “rapid access” to a Urologist when there is a concern about prostate cancer.
+The Prostate Cancer Centre hosts a variety of sessions providing rapid access to a specialist for all stages of prostate cancer from pre-diagnosis to post-treatment.

 Rapid Access Clinics

 Access to a Specialist

 Express clinics to shorten wait times from a family doctor referral to a consultation with a urologist.

 Bi-monthly information sessions are held over Zoom on Tuesday evenings from 5:00-7:00pm.
 These free sessions are offered to men diagnosed with prostate cancer and are available to you and your partner by registration with your Urologist.

 CLICK HERE for the October 2021 – December 2021 Treatment Options schedule.

 Contact Jamie Dwyer, Nurse Navigator for more information at 403-943-8972.